meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 ```

 This matches the algorithmic difference: G²RPO changes how rewards are converted into advantages.
 As a result, partial reward components can have a clearer effect during training.
+FS-G²RPO sometimes preserved the structural behavior, but not consistently.
+Overall, it did not match the stronger format and structure reliability of the original G²RPO run.

 **Main conclusion:** G²RPO mainly improved output organization and format reliability.
 The improvement in math accuracy was smaller.